Oyelakin-Mercy/oyelakinmercy.github.io/README.md

-# Name variation web app
+# Name variation JS app

 A simple JavaScript web app that changes a word to uppercase, lowercase and the number of characters of the word.
 <br />